 Make a plan of how you will manage your days.
 Get support from friends or family, but at the same time make sure that everyone who comes into contact with your little ones is healthy.

 In an ideal world we want the babies to be as protected as possible and not exposed to unnecessary outings, such as school runs and so on.
 But in the real world that’s not always possible so it’s important to keep them warm (in natural fabrics), use buggy rain covers and be sensible.

 Twin parents should be prepared to be very tired for the first while at home with their babies.

-“They’ll be getting up a lot to feed and it can be a good idea to limit visitors for a while” she recommends.
+You’ll be getting up a lot to feed and it can be a good idea to limit visitors for a while.
 Some people don’t tell their extended family and friends when they go home from NICU so that they can settle in properly and feel ready to deal with visitors.

-Although many parents are over the moon that they finally can take their babies home and want to show them off to everyone, she cautions parents that “over-handled babies don’t settle well or feed well.”
+Although many parents are over the moon that they finally can take their babies home and want to show them off to everyone, be aware that over-handled babies don’t settle well or feed well.